jasonsiders/apex-async-actions/README.md

 ### Assign Permissions

 You should assign the `AsyncActionAdministrator` permission set to yourself, along with any user that needs access to view and edit `AsyncAction__c` records.
 See Salesforce's [documentation](https://help.salesforce.com/s/articleView?id=sf.perm_sets_mass_assign.htm&type=5) for details.

-### Enable Logging

-This framework uses the `apex-logger` package to post logs related to the execution of Async Actions.
-When properly configured, these logs will be visible from the Async Action record page.

-Enable logging by creating an org-wide default `LogSetting__c` custom settings record:

--   Navigate to _Setup > Custom Settings > Log Setting > Manage_.
--   Above _Default Organization Level Value_, click **_New_**.
--   Set _Enabled_ to `true`, and _Threshold_ to `INFO`.

-> Note: Async Actions always run as the `Automated Process` user, which doesn't appear in Custom Settings' `User` lookup.
-For this reason, use the org-wide default Log Settings record to govern log visibility for Async Actions, or use an anonymous apex script to create a `LogSetting__c` record for this user.

-Read more about `apex-logger` [here](https://github.com/jasonsiders/apex-logger).